 - What is your cybersecurity budget?

 Once your IT and management teams review these important questions, you can move on to focus on the various types of dangers that you must protect your systems against.

-The ones we tend to hear about most come from outside sources, including cyber criminals who are motivated by greed.
-There are also nation states with patriotic intentions and spies looking to commit espionage and steal corporate secrets.
+The ones we tend to hear about the most come from outside sources, including cybercriminals who are motivated by greed.
+There are also nation-states with patriotic intentions and spies looking to commit espionage and steal corporate secrets.

 Let’s not forget about social engineering and bad actors hoping to access your systems via phishing schemes and other methods that use email and file attachments laden with malware.

-In addition to these threats that come from outside, your security team must work to keep your systems safe from internal attack.
+In addition to these threats that come from outside, your security team must work to keep your systems safe from internal attacks.